The Queen’s Gambit instantly became one of the most popular mini-series on Netflix.

 Beth’s Recovery

-While the harsh realities of drug abuse on The Queen’s Gambit were accurately displayed, Beth’s recovery was not.
-Recovering from addiction is a difficult process both mentally and physically.
+While the harsh realities of drug abuse in The Queen’s Gambit were accurately displayed, Beth’s recovery was not.
+Recovering from addiction is a difficult process, both mentally and physically.
 The show made it appear as if quitting drugs and alcohol is as easy as realizing you’re better off without them.
 For most people who battle addiction, it’s not that simple.
 Many people often require drug or alcohol addiction treatment to recover, and they may still struggle with relapse after the fact.
 Crunching up Beth’s recovery into an hour-long episode is misleading.

 The Connection Between Genius and Addiction